The Presidents Cup is a biennial competition, played in alternating years with the Ryder Cup, that has been contested since 1994.

 Presidents Cup Format

 The Presidents Cup is played over four days, unlike the Ryder Cup, which is played over three.
-The first day features six matches of foursomes match play, also known as alternate shot, where teammates take turns hitting shots until holing out.
+The first day features five matches of match play in either the foursomes, also known as alternate shot, or fourball, also known as best ball, format.
 The teams compare scores to determine who wins the hole.

-On Day 2, a similar schedule follows the Day 1 structure, but with six fourball matches, where each player completes the hole individually, with the best score of each pair determining who wins the hole.
+On Day 2, a similar schedule follows the Day 1 structure, but with five fourball or foursomes matches, where each player completes the hole individually, with the best score of each pair determining who wins the hole.

-The third day has two sessions of five matches, one foursomes and the other fourballs.
+The third day has two sessions of four matches, one foursomes and the other fourballs.